OnionUI/Onion/website/docs/01-features/index.md

 ## <sup><img align="left" src="https://user-images.githubusercontent.com/44569252/179304290-8c7e5140-5fb4-4ae1-bd90-faa416f9a37c.png" width="54" /></sup>Guest Mode

 :::note <a href="apps/guest-mode">Guest Mode overview</a>
-`Guest Mode` is a separate profile so you can safely lend your device to your kid or your friend.
+**** is a separate profile so you can safely lend your device to your kid or your friend.
 :::

 ## <sup><img align="left" title="Random Game Picker" src={require('./assets/random-game-picker.png').default} style={{width: 48}} /></sup>Random Game Picker

 :::note <a href="apps/random-game">Random Game Picker overview</a>
-`Random Game` will allow you to discover new games in your collection!
+**** will allow you to discover new games in your collection!
 :::

 ## <sup><img align="left" title="AdvanceMENU" src={require('./assets/advancemenu.png').default} style={{width: 48}} /></sup>AdvanceMENU